kgiszewski/LearnUmbraco7/z-Appendix E - GitHub/02 - Branching.md

 #Branching#

 A Git branch is a collection of commits and nothing more.
-You'll sometimes here people talking about 'branching strategies'.
+You'll sometimes hear people talking about 'branching strategies'.
 All that means is "how do we manage to keep our mission progressing without obstructing independent development and then ship a product with all the blended features when complete?".

 ##A Typical Strategy##
 Every repo has a `master` branch and most have some sort of `develop` or `staging` branch.
 These branches are designed to live infinitely.  `Master` is usually meant to house code that is 'always deployable' or even a mirror for what is on production right now.  `develop` is where *completed*  'to-be-released' features accumulate before the next release.